Use A Trading Log

 Online Trading Journals

 There are some sites that offer trading journals for a cost.
-Here are three that you may want to investigate although I have no experience with any of them
+Here are two that you may want to investigate although I have no experience with any of them

 1. Edge Wonk